 Some of the best beaches in Aruba are located well off the tourist track.
 From calm spots like Baby Beach to snorkeling spots like Mangel Halto to aggressively beautiful spots like Dos Playas, I swear they all have their own personality.

-Bushiribana Gold Mill was a thriving enterprise in the 1900’s.
+Bushiribana Gold Mill, pictured above, was a thriving enterprise in the 1900’s.
 Oddly enough, it was built as an oceanfront structure, and can be accessed by foot on a violently-windy seaside cliff.
-It is one of several gold-related sites on the island.

 Miralamar in Arikok houses the ruins of a gold mine, and is accessible via a short hike on the Miralamar Trail near the Visitor’s Center.

 The third site is located near the Spanish Lagoon and is called the Balashi Gold Mill.
 The views are picturesque here and at the other two sites.
-It’s almost hard to picture the bustling days of gold-prospecting in a place like Aruba!
+It’s strange to picture the bustling days of gold-prospecting in a place like Aruba!

 You May Also Like: The Ultimate Aruba Packing List for Women